 \subsection{Monte Carlo Simulation}

-In this section we will compare the performance of the canonical, $\ell_1$-penalized, post-$\ell_1$-penalized, and the ideal oracle quantile regression estimators.
-Recall that the post-penalized estimator applies the canonical quantile regression to the model selected by the penalized estimator.
-The oracle estimator applies the canonical quantile regression on the true model.
+In order to assess the finite sample practical performance of the proposed estimators, we conducted a Monte Carlo study.
+We will compare the performance of the $\ell_1$-penalized, post-$\ell_1$-penalized, and the ideal oracle quantile regression estimators.
+Recall that the post-penalized estimator applies canonical quantile regression to the model selected by the penalized estimator.
+The oracle estimator applies canonical quantile regression to the true model.
 (Of course, such an estimator is not available outside Monte Carlo experiments.)
-We focus our attention on the model selection properties of the penalized estimator and biases and standard deviations of these estimators.
+We focus our attention on the model selection properties of the penalized estimator and biases and empirical risks of these estimators.